-Gloninger, a Federalist, was the representative for Pennsylvania's 3rd congressional district from 1813 to 1815.
+Gloninger was the representative for Pennsylvania’s 3rd congressional district and was a Federalist.
+He served from 1813 to 1815.

 From May 1813 to Aug 1813, Gloninger missed 19 of 72 roll call votes, which is 26.4%.
 This is worse than the median of 18.4% among the lifetime records of representatives serving in Aug 1813.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|